Nevuqe/nqc/contrib/dma/README.markdown

 Remote delivery includes several features like TLS/SSL support and SMTP authentication.

-dma is not intended as a replacement for real, big MTAs like sendmail(8) or postfix(1).
+dma is not intended as a replacement for real, big MTAs like postfix(1).
 Consequently, dma does not listen on port 25 for incoming connections.